 The University of Sunderland’s work placement scheme gave Victoria Lambert the chance to earn a salary while working for iBid Events.
 Victoria now works full-time at the company, now named Givergy Events, and believes that any student should look at taking part in the scheme.

 She says: “My advice to any student would be to work hard, be enthusiastic and take advantage of the opportunities the University provides.
+Through the University’s placement scheme, I was able to gain a placement at iBid Events for a year.
+After working there for awhile, I was able to secure a full-time job and I remain there to this day.
+I’d recommend a placement to any student.”

 The Careers and Employability Service will be able to help you arrange or prepare for invaluable placements